Parura57/Terminal-Bot/README.md

     - *For Ubuntu/Debian*   `sudo apt install nodejs`
   2. Install the Discord Bot API
     - `npm install discord.js`
   3. Create a discord Bot
     - Create an application in the [Discord developper portal](https://discordapp.com/developpers/applications)
     - Create a bot in the application
     - Add the bot to a desired server
   4. Run the program
-    - Replace the Discord bot ID in TerminalBot.js
+    - Replace the Discord bot ID in config.json
     - Run the program: `node TerminalBot.js`

 **Usage**
-  - Enter a bash command with "!" preceeding it (you can change that in the main file) and the bot should answer you with the output
+  - Enter a bash command with "!" preceeding it (you can change that in the config file) and the bot should answer you with the output